Tim3Game/altlife-site/helpPages/resources.md

 Resources come in various types and can be gathered in various ways.
 Let's talk about what some of the main resources are and what they are used for.

 ### Metal
-Metal can be gathered from the mining job.
-Metal can be used to create various items such as:
+Unrefined Metal can be gathered from the mining job.
+Refined Metal can be used to create various items such as:

 * Guns
 * Tools